AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 #### List inventory (unsorted)

+Used to view the inventory in the order items were added:

 Format: `list`

 #### List inventory (sorted based on item cost price)

+Used to view the inventory based on the sale price of items.

 Format: `list -c`

+Example:

+- Item A, Cost Price: $5
+- Item B, Cost Price: $10
+- Item C, Cost Price: $8

+After using `list -c`, the sorted list, will be:

+- Item A, Cost Price: $5
+- Item C, Cost Price: $8
+- Item B, Cost Price: $10

 #### List inventory (sorted based on item sale price)

+Used to view the inventory based on the sale price of items

 Format: `list -s`

+Example:
+- Item A, Sale Price: $15
+- Item B, Sale Price: $12
+- Item C, Sale Price: $20

+After using `list -s`, the sorted list will be:
+- Item B, Sale Price: $12
+- Item A, Sale Price: $15
+- Item C, Sale Price: $20

 #### List inventory (sorted based on item expiry date)

+Used to view the inventory based on the expiry date of perishable items.

 Format: `list -e`

+Example:
+- Item A, Expiry Date: 2023-05-01
+- Item B, Expiry Date: 2023-04-15
+- Item C, Expiry Date: 2023-06-20

+After using `list -e`, the sorted list will be:
+- Item B, Expiry Date: 2023-04-15
+- Item A, Expiry Date: 2023-05-01
+- Item C, Expiry Date: 2023-06-20
+-
+#### List Inventory (Sorted Based on Item Profit)

+Used to view the inventory based on the profit of items, in descending order:

+Format: `list -p`

+Example:
+- Item A, Profit: $5
+- Item B, Profit: $7
+- Item C, Profit: $8

+After using `list -p`, the sorted list will be:
+- Item C, Profit: $8
+- Item B, Profit: $7
+- Item A, Profit: $5

 ### Selling an item: `sell`